seelabs/scratch_docs/xls-xchainbridge.md

 #### 2.3.1.
 The **`XChainCreateClaimID`** transaction

 The `XChainCreateClaimID` transaction is the first step in a cross-chain transfer.
 The claim ID must be created on the destination chain before the `XChainCommit` transaction (which must reference this number) can be sent on the source chain.
-The account that will send the `XChainCommit` on the source chain must be specified in this transaction (see note on the `SourceAccount` field in the `XChainClaimID` ledger object for justification).
+The account that will send the `XChainCommit` on the source chain must be specified in this transaction (see note on the `SourceAccount` field in the `XChainOwnedClaimID` ledger object for justification).
 The actual sequence number must be retrieved from a validated ledger.

 ##### 2.3.1.1.
 Fields